Environmental and Energy Policy—PhD Program

-More specifically, the doctoral degree program trains students to integrate multidisciplinary tools and approaches in conducting research that supports societal decisions in environmental- and energy-policy goals, strategies, and programs.
-Areas of study include the environmental facets of sociology, geography, anthropology, political science, history, ecological economics, sustainability science, ecology, and hydrology—all framed within the context of policy analysis and development.
+More specifically, the doctoral degree program trains you to integrate multidisciplinary tools and approaches into research that supports societal decisions involving environmental and energy policy goals and programs.
+In your coursework, you will be exposed to approaches of various disciplines, such as sociology, geography, anthropology, political science, history, ecological economics, sustainability science, and ecology—all framed within the context of policy analysis and sustainable development.

-- hold a bachelor of science or, preferably, a master of science in a field related to social sciences, public policy, or the environment, and
+- hold a MS degree in a field related to social sciences, public policy, or the environment, and

 Identify a research advisory committee chair (an advisor) by the end of the second semester in residence.

 Together with your committee chair, you will construct an advisory committee composed of at least three faculty members from the Department of Social Sciences, and at least one external faculty member from outside the department.
-Click here to see a list of core and affiliated Environmental and Energy Policy faculty members who are available to serve on a dissertation committee.
+See a list of core and affiliated Environmental and Energy Policy faculty members who are available to serve on a dissertation committee.

-This usually takes place early in the third year of study in the PhD program; however, the examination can be held sooner for an especially advanced student.
-This examination will be administered by a committee of at least four faculty members, with at least one being an external faculty member from outside the department.
+Following the completion of all course work, you will demonstrate competency in three selected subfields within environmental and energy policy and within the subject area of your dissertation area.
+Qualifying exams are usually scheduled early in the third year of study in the PhD program; however, the examination can be held sooner for an advanced student.
+This examination is administered by a committee of at least four faculty members, with at least one being a faculty member from outside the department.

 Research Proposal Examination

-Pass an oral and written research proposal examination, which will include a public presentation of the research proposal.
+Pass an oral and written research proposal examination.

 Conduct significant research supporting some aspect of a societal or organizational choice related to an environmental or energy policy/program.